DenzylFontaine/rpgmg/README.md

 - Be sure that all tags are closed properly.
 Your &lt;img&gt; tag is still open, and is missing the alt text.
 - &lt;meta charset="utf-8"/&gt; is missing
 - Add a "." before DS_Store in your .gitignore file

+### Milestone 2&alpha; Feedback - Appended
+&#10004; Create a sitemap outlining the pages you plan to include in your PWP.

+&#10004; Document a brief plan or strategy for your content that will support the overall purpose and goal of the site.

+&#10004; Map out a simple interaction flow that details the steps a user must take to successfully use your site to acheive the goal.

+&#10004; Create a mobile and desktop/laptop wireframe for each page layout.

+Your Milestone passes at [Tier II](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+You're clear to begin development.

+I suggest that the elements on the mobile layout be full-width.
+This will ensure a good layout on the narrowest mobile screens.

+Your HTML errors from my earlier evaluation still need to be corrected - but just take note of the errors and go forward from here.
+No need to spend any time making the corrections.